Hot German Potato Salad

 When cabbage is tender ad the vinegar then stir in the bacon crisps, brown sugar and caraway seeds.

 Before removing from heat sift the tablespoon of flour into the pan and stir.
 This will absorb the excess moisture.
-If needed continue cooking and stirring over low heat until cabbage is not “runny”.
+A little more “sausage”water should be added.
+C ontinue cooking and stirring over low heat until cabbage is not “runny”.
+Prep time 20 minutes, cooking 30 -35 minutes. ( I prefer to make the day ahead if serving a large group.

 Home made desert… Apfelkuchen…